 During Robert E. Lee's tenure as president of Washington College, he was asked to explain his rules.
 "We have but one rule here, and it is that every student be a gentleman," he replied.

-The SJC believes that Lee's ideal of honorable behavior is a standard that must be upheld.
-Students are bound to this standard just as they are bound to the Honor System.
-Any person who believes a student has deviated from this standard has the right to have the complaint reviewed by the SJC.
-Violations of this standard include, but are not limited to, the following:
+The SJC believes that honorable behavior is a University Community Standard (“Standard”) that must be upheld.
+Students are bound to this Standard just as they are bound to the Honor System.
+Any person who believes a student has deviated from this Standard may bring a complaint to the SJC.
+Violations of the Standard include, but are not limited to, the following:

-Any conduct disruptive to the life of the University, other universities and colleges or the civil community;
+- Any conduct disruptive to the life of the University, other universities and colleges or the surrounding community

-- Violations of the University Policy on Illegal Drugs/Controlled Substances.
+- Violations of the University Policy on Alcohol and Other Drugs for Individuals

 NOTE: Voluntary intoxication shall not excuse any misconduct.
 Intoxication means impairment by alcohol or other substances.
-Addiction shall not excuse possessing with intent to distribute or distributing any drug.
+Addiction shall not excuse possessing, possessing with intent to distribute, or distributing any drug.